reps in reserve and intensity

 Therefore, repetition ranges also define intensity.
 A set with fewer reps using a heavier weight would be considered a higher intensity set compared to a set with more reps performed with a lighter weight.

 The above definition of intensity is useful when our training goals are more focused on developing maximal strength, however, there are other definitions of intensity we can use.
-Similar to our volume article, some definitions are more useful and simpler to use when our goal is simply building muscle and is less strength based.
+Similar to our volume article, some definitions are more useful and simpler to use when our goal is hypertrophy (building muscle) and is less strength-based.

 A simple and effective way to measure the intensity of a set is to use reps in reserve (RIR).
 This is an autoregulation technique, similar to RPE, that uses a perceived exertion scale.
 Reps in reserve or RIR measures the intensity of effort relating to how far we are from muscular failure in the set we are performing.